Create Goal Rulesets

 1. Feature Overview

-Rulesets are the fundamental building blocks of the LeadSquared Goals feature.
-They enable organizations to define and measure a variety of sales performance metrics.
+Rulesets are the fundamental building blocks of the LeadSquared Ace feature.
+They enable organizations to define and measure a variety of sales performance metrics for Goals, Incentives, and Leaderboards.

 Before you create a Ruleset, identify –